monkeyWzr/monkeywzr.github.io/source/_posts/2020-05-01-algorithms-graphs.md

 A digraph has a topological order **if and only if** it is a *directed acyclic graph* (DAG).
 Topological sort redraws DAG so all edges poitn upwards.

 use **DFS** again.
-It can be proved that reverse DFS postorder of a DAG is a topological order.
+It can be proved that reverse postorder of a DAG is a topological order.
 (check P578 for the definition of Preorder/Postorder)

 ```Java